 How to start receiving services

 - Fill out a form with the transportation office at their university or with the disability services office.
-Some forms can be filled out online
+Some forms can be filled out online and can be submitted prior to the start of the semester

 - Attach appropriate documentation to the form.
 This can be a doctor’s note or scan of handicap parking permit (which is what I used)